+This might be caused by the placenta and the needs of your baby.
 The line is more commonly found in women who have darker skin pigmentation because the skin darkening is caused by melanin.
 But no one knows exactly why it happens.

 Once again I say, blame it on your pregnancy hormones ladies!

 For some women, linea nigra may not go away after pregnancy.
 For some, it will lighten dramatically or disappear completely.

 There is no way to tell ahead of time what will happen for you.

+Each of us is different, and our bodies react differently to pregnancy.
 Don’t worry if your linea nigra is dark – or if it’s non-existent.
 Your body will undergo a million more changes before giving birth, so try not to worry about the line right now.